 Slings can be easily cut at sharp corners or edges or otherwise damaged by abrasion or excessive bearing stress.
-Cutting of synthetic slings is the most common type of sling failure, leading to dropped loads.
-Sling protection material shall be of sufficient thickness and strength to prevent sling damage.
+Cutting of synthetic slings is the most common type of sling failure leading to dropped loads.
+Sling protection shall be used where slings are in contact with edges, corners, protrusions, or abrasive surfaces.
+The sling protection shall be of sufficient strength, thickness, and construction to prevent damage to the sling.